-Today, Nov.
-17 is National Take a Hike Day so get out there and climb some mountains or take a walk on a trail.
+November 17th is National Take a Hike Day so get out there and climb some mountains or take a walk on a trail.
 With over 60,000 miles of trails in the National Trail System across the 50 states, there are plenty of opportunities for you to take a hike.
-Events are scheduled on National Take A Hike Day around the country to celebrate!
-But you can just spend the day exploring hiking trails in and around your town.

 Considered to be a good way to exercise, hiking can have all the benefits associated with walking in nature - it can reduce stress, increase heart activity and reduce blood pressure.
 Whether you're going on a day hike or camping overnight, make sure you have the essential items before hitting the trail this National Take a Hike Day.